Staff profile

 Current Projects

-At the moment I am coordinating four international projects.
-The first is an AHRC-funded collaborative project with Keith Moore of the Royal Society of London.
+I am currently coordinating five collaborative projects.
+The first is an AHRC-funded project with Keith Moore of the Royal Society of London.
 Titled Astronomical Notebooks and the Material Culture of Predigital Communication Systems, it funds a PhD student and investigates the paper technologies used by the astronomer Caroline Herschel during the late Georgian era.
 The second project, Scientific Instructions and Colonialism, is a collaboration with Linda Burnett Anderson and Maria Florutau, both based at Uppsala University, Sweden.
-It investigates how seemingly simple lists of instructions issued by colonial institutions during the 18th and 19th centuries shaped the values of scientists as they collected data at home and across the globe.
+It investigates how seemingly simple lists of instructions issued by colonial institutions during the 18th and 19th centuries shaped the values of scientists and naturalists as they collected data at home and across the globe.
+The third project, Gender, Science and Sociability in the Diary of Jane Ewbank of York (1770-1824), is a collaboration with Jane Rendall and Rachel Feldberg, both based at York University's Centre for Eighteenth Century Studies.
+It focuses on the daily interactions between science, the arts and sociability in the city of York as experienced by the provincial diarist Jane Ewbank.
+My fourth project is a Chinese translation of the Oxford World's Classics edition of William Paley's Natural Theology that I originally published in 2006.
+It is being translated by with Hong (Iris) Jiang (Sichuan University) and Meng Li (Peking Univeristy) and I serve as an advisor.
+Finally, with Zachary Kingdon of the National Museum of Scotland, I'm leading a AHRC-funded project titled Data, Race and Empire, which examines the scientific career and informatoin-gathering strategies of the Scottish-educated black physician and African missionary Archibald Hewan during the mid 19th century.

 Publications